 Plus it is very small, so super easy to store away.

-As promised, I am going to cover a few easy options on how to cook your zucchini noodles.
+In this section I’m going to cover how to cook your zucchini noodles and then some ideas on how you can eat them.
 Whether you’ve spiralized them yourself or bought them pre-spiralized, the same instructions apply.

 The different methods below will cover how long to cook zucchini noodles, along with other cooking questions.